Keenpoint/mongodb-sync-indexes/README.md

 });
 ```

-In the shell you'll see the following:
+In the console you'll see the following:
 ```
 Dropping index {"country_name":1} in collection IAmGoingBackTo505...
 Done.
 Index dropped has name country_name_1